 Generalized Anxiety Disorder

-You may have GAD if you this sounds like you:
+You may have GAD if this sounds like you:

-- Excessive anxiety and worry about a variety of topics, events, or activities that has lasted for at least six months or more
+- Excessive anxiety and worry about a variety of topics, events, or activities that have lasted for at least six months or more

 - Your worry is hard to control

 - You worry about a variety of things and your worry may shift from topic to topic

 - In addition to worry or dread, you also feel:

 - More tired than usual or easily tired out